British Seagull: The Classic British Seagull design

-The Seagull outboard motor had a simple single cylinder water-cooled two-stroke engine.
-Atop the unshrouded engine was a magneto, and on its port side a simple carburetter with no air filter.
+There are several different British Seagull outboard motor models, most with a single cylinder water-cooled two-stroke engine.
+Atop the unshrouded engine there is a magneto, and on its port side a simple carburetter with no air filter.
 (Even a rudimentary rubber "storm cowl" was an optional extra, and induction noise when running was pronounced).
-Bolted to the cylinder head was a small brass fuel tank whose oily fuel was gravity-fed to the carb via a clear plastic tube that served to capture dirt particles in the U-bend.
+Classic Seagulls have a small brass fuel tank bolted to the cylinder head which gravity-feeds fuel to the carburetter via a clear plastic tube that served to capture dirt particles in the U-bend.
 A simple plastic filter on the banjo union to the carb gave secondary filtering, but it was still not unusual for the carb jets to become blocked.
-Starting was effected with a hand-wound pull-rope, although a recoil starting became an option in due course.
+Starting was effected with a hand-wound pull-rope, although recoil starting became an option in due course.
 Connecting the motor to the gearbox and propeller were two downtubes, the forward one containing the drive shaft, and the aft tube serving as the exhaust-cum-silencer (which vented underwater).
 This arrangement meant that the engine could not be rotated 360 degrees to give reverse thrust, as can more modern small outboards.
-The engines were very rugged, if somewhat utilitarian.
-They used very high quality materials, and could would last for years even in harsh marine environments.
+The engines are very rugged, if somewhat utilitarian.
+They used very high quality materials, and could last for years even in harsh marine environments.